-The misery that is cold and flu season is currently at its peak, meaning your chance of catching whatever is circulating around your office is higher than ever.
+The misery that is cold and flu season is already upon us, meaning you’re highly susceptible to whatever is circulating around your office.
 The key to staying well (despite the coughing coworker who refuses to take a sick day): good old-fashioned handwashing and these natural cold prevention strategies.

 Cut back on sugar

 Sure, eating well is always important for your overall health, but especially this time of year.
 “Sugar can deplete the immune system, making it harder for your body to fight off viruses” says Taz Bhatia, M.D., integrative health expert and author of Super Woman RX.
 In addition to passing on the sweets, focus on in-season, warming foods, like a stew that’s plentiful in root vegetables.
 “This stems from an Ayurvedic philosophy,” notes Taz.
 “The thinking is that it puts less stress on your digestive system, helping the gut, which is ultimately at the root of our immune system.”